Andrew-Chen-Wang/django_31_async_to_sync/README.md

 I've left out authentication in all these views and decided not to setup something like Traefik for HTTPS as to maintain as pure of a development server as possible.

+In addition to all of this, I wanted to also try out psycopg3.
+Although it's currently in early development, it's a worthwhile task to see the efficiency boost, completely without asgiref doing the context switches.

 ---